rpbaptist/qmk_firmware/keyboards/crkbd/keymaps/rpbaptist/readme.md

 ### GAMING_EXT

-This is the gaming extended layer where movement keys remain the same.
-This means I can keep moving while accessing second layer keys.
-All other keys are keys on which I can easily rebind something.
+This is the gaming extended layer.
+I moved this to most inner thumb instead of mid thumb position.
+Num row is now moved to the home row.
 Besides that it gives me an ENTER key which does not switch.
 This is good when a game requires you to hold ENTER.

 ## RGB

 I took a big inspiration from Drashna's RGB configuration and tweaked it.

 - `RGB_UND`: Toggles underglow indicators on and off.
 Each layer has its own color.
 - `RGB_IDL`: This will enable/disable idle mode.
-By default, when typing, the `RGB_MATRIX_SOLID_REACTIVE_SIMPLE` will be used.
-When the idle timeout has exceeded the secondary animation will be activated, which is `RGB_MATRIX_SOLID_COLOR` by default.
+By default an "active" RGB mode will be used.
+When the idle timeout has exceeded the secondary animation will be activated, which is a passive animation.
 When switching to `GAMING` layer the timeout will be reduced and the idle animation changed to `RGB_MATRIX_RAINBOW_PINWHEELS`.
-   When idle mode is enabled, `RGB_MATRIX_TYPING_HEATMAP` and `RGB_MATRIX_MULTISPLASH` will be used for active animation.
-All others for idle animation.
    When disabling idle mode, the current idle animation will be activated.
-Additionally, on idling, the underglow layer indication will be deactivated.
+   On idling, on idling, the underglow layer indication will be deactivated and the animation RGB will be set instead.
-- There are no RGB mode cycle keys, but instead several keys to use a specific RGB directly.
-Each has their own default speed, although this can be changed.
+- `RGB_ATG`: Cylces through three active modes: `RGB_MATRIX_SOLID_REACTIVE_SIMPLE` -> `RGB_MATRIX_TYPING_HEATMAP` -> `RGB_MATRIX_SOLID_REACTIVE_MULTINEXUS`
+- `RGB_PST`: Cycles through three passive modes: `RGB_MATRIX_SOLID_COLOR` -> `RGB_MATRIX_BREATHING` -> `RGB_MATRIX_CYCLE_ALL`
+- `RGB_PCT`: Cycles through two, more colorful, passive modes: `RGB_MATRIX_RAINBOW_PINWHEELS` -> `RGB_MATRIX_CYCLE_LEFT_RIGHT`

 ## Building

-`make crkbd/rev1:rpbaptist:dfu`
+`qmk flash -bl dfu -kb crkbd -km rpbaptist`

 ## Notes

 I use several OLED slave side images, depending on the keycaps I am using.
 These also determine the default LED color and underglow.

-`make crkbd/rev1:rpbaptist:dfu THEME=pulse`
+Provide the theme like this:

+`THEME=laser qmk flash -bl dfu -kb crkbd -km rpbaptist`

 Current supported themes are:

+- pulse (default)
 - godspeed
 - laser
-- pulse
+- milkshake